Magic Bus wins $1 million in Hult Prize student startup competition

 Related: From recycled houses to solar-powered fridges: 5 tech startups changing the world

-Magic Bus lets riders pre-book their bus tickets using smartphones -- it's SMS based, so doesn't even require an internet connection.
+Magic Bus lets riders pre-book their bus tickets using basic mobile phones -- it's SMS based, so doesn't even require an internet connection.

 "80% of Kenyans own phones and more than half frequently use SMS texting," said Cooper.